Skip to content

 • Salt and pepper

-• Flour (for frying the eggplant)
+• Flour (for frying eggplants)

 The Lighter Version